ErwanColombel92/Data-analysis-Database-of-traffic-accidents-with-injuries/README.md

 # Data-analysis-Database-of-traffic-accidents-with-injuries
-Data analysis on a specific dataset
+Data analysis on a specific dataset (Database of traffic accidents with injuries)